 The amendments to Rule 4.5 require the CFTC to devote significant time and resources to oversee certain registered funds and their advisers, an effort that duplicates oversight efforts of the SEC.
 This duplication is particularly acute given the CFTC's embrace of a "substituted compliance" regime for registered funds in its final harmonization rule.
 In our judgment, the CFTC has not demonstrated, nor could it demonstrate, that the great expansion of its regulatory activities through amended Rule 4.5 will produce any meaningful benefit to fund shareholders or protections for the markets.
 Instead, fund shareholders will largely bear the costs of this duplicative and unnecessary regulation.
-The Garrett amendment addressed these concerns by reducing the unnecessary regulation and costs created by the CFTC's rulemaking without undermining investor protection.
-ICI requests that you include this House-passed language in the bill to reauthorize the CFTC.
-We look forward to working with the Committee to pass this important legislation.
+The Garrett amendment would have addressed these concerns by reducing the unnecessary regulation and costs created by the CFTC's rulemaking without undermining investor protection.